About measuring geographic performance

-Much like how snorkeling is popular in Hawaii and sledding is in Alaska, you may find that your business flourishes in particular parts of the world.
+You may find that your business flourishes in particular parts of the world.
+For example, a company selling snow boots probably sells more inventory to people who live on high mountains than people who live on sunny beaches.
 Performance data in your AdWords account can help you identify those geographic areas, so you can decide where to focus more of your advertising efforts and budget.

 Geographic and user locations reports

-If you’ve already applied your location targeting settings and your campaigns have been running for awhile, you can track performance by location in the Settings tab, under Locations.
+If you’ve already applied your location targeting settings and your campaigns have been running for a while, you can track performance by location in the Settings tab, under the Locations section.

 You can view data from two different types of location reports:

-- What triggered your ad (geographic): Shows your customers' physical locations, or locations that they had shown interest in through searches or content they had viewed.
+- What triggered your ad (geographic): Shows your customers' physical locations, or locations that they showed interest in.

 - Where your users were (user locations): Shows only your customers' physical locations, regardless of any locations they may have shown interest in.